 Guidance for accounts on shared PCs

 When a device is configured in shared PC mode with the default deletion policy, accounts will be cached automatically until disk space is low.
 Then, accounts will be deleted to reclaim disk space.
 This account management happens automatically.
-Both Azure AD and Active Directory domain accounts are managed in this way.
+Both Microsoft Entra ID and Active Directory domain accounts are managed in this way.
 Any accounts created through Guest and Kiosk will be deleted automatically at sign out.